NJ Alternate Route Teacher Certification Requirements

 This course offers an overview of curriculum designs and their relation to teaching, learning, assessment, and providing curriculum access for all students.
 The course assumes that professional educators use a variety of instructional methods, curriculum unit/lesson planning and assessment strategies to help a variety of diverse students, especially adolescents, actively construct their own learning and enjoy access to the general curriculum.
 Using NJ Student Learning Standards, candidates acquire skills in instructional planning, classroom management, and the development of career readiness skills along with required field-based observations and experiences.

-Prerequisite(s): CURR 700 with a minimum grade of D and CURR 703 with a minimum grade of D.
+Prerequisite(s): CURR 700 with a minimum grade of C+, and maintain a 3.0 grade point average or better.

-ECED 550 Development Methods and Assessment in Early Childhood Education 3 Credits
+ECED 532 Families, Community, and Diversity in Early Childhood Education 3 Credits

 EDUC 520 Introduction to Linguistics and Psycholinguistics 3 Credits